I did a 10-day juice fast… Here’s why.

 Fasting has become a regular part of my routine, I do it almost every day (we all do, actually – fasting between dinner and breakfast).
 I’ve found intermittent fasting to be really beneficial; I’ve had more energy, I eat less throughout the day, and I’m not as hungry as I used to be.

 One of the main reasons I fast is to prolong the process of autophagy in my body.
-This is where the body goes around and recycles old cells to create new, healthier cells.
+This is where old cells are recycled to create new, healthier ones.
 It’s only in times of fasting or low food intake that our body switches to autophagy.

 During autophagy, cells will eat their own defective parts, and any nutrients will be recycled.
 This natural process helps promote cell survival and can protect against cancers, viral and bacteria infections, and neurodegenerative diseases.